nxn128/serverless-query/README.md

 * prompt_toolkit: REPL
 * requests: Download external data from url
 * pytest: unit tests

+## Tests
+There are currently only two unit test in the project, more will need to be added.

+To run the tests run `pytest` from the base directory.

 ## Limitations
 * Queries can currently return no more than 1000 records.